 3. LIBRARY - Download the Python libraries needed for the project (Mesa, pyshp, possibly matplotlib).

 Python has many built-in frameworks and libraries (collections of pre-written functions and modules) that save users time and effort, as well as many more libraries available on the web to download; most common projects will use at least one external library (as opposed to being coded entirely from scratch).
 The two libraries we must download for the project are: Mesa – a Python 3+ framework for working with agent-based models

+Note: You must use Mesa v0.8.3 for this project!

 It “allows users to quickly create agent-based models using built-in core components (such as spatial grids and agent schedulers) or customized implementations; visualize them using a browser-based interface; and analyze their results using Python’s data analysis tools.
 Its goal is to be the Python 3-based counterpart to NetLogo, Repast, or MASON.”